Chancellor-Elect Sayde Ladov to Address Bar Dec. 8

 The Criminal Justice Section Annual Reception is Wednesday, Dec.
 10 at 5:30 p.m. at Loews Philadelphia Hotel, 1200 Market St. Tickets are $45 for Section members.
 The Thurgood Marshall Award will be presented to Michael Coard and Maureen Rowley and the Henry Czajkowski Award will be given to retired Detective Bill Wynn.

 The Tax Section Annual Meeting and CLE program is Thursday, Dec.
 11 at 3 p.m. at The Rittenhouse Hotel, 210 W. Rittenhouse Square.
 Click here for more information.

-The Bankruptcy Committee and the Philadelphia chapters of TMA and CFA will hold their annual networking event on Thursday, Dec.
+The Bankruptcy Committee and the Philadelphia chapters of TMA and CFA will hold a joint holiday party honoring the bankruptcy judges of the Eastern District of Pennsylvania and the District of Delaware on Thursday, Dec.
 11 at 5:30 p.m. at Loews Philadelphia Hotel, 1200 Market St. Tickets are $120 and can be purchased online by clicking here.